hgaaditya/rpi_homeserver/README.md

 Who is this for?: Anyone who is starting up with Docker, Anyone who is interested in home automation and a DIY server solution but doesn't want to spend a fortune.
 What this isn't	: The most advanced guide, The best guide available.

-I will focus on things that needs to be modifed/personalised to get them working.
+*I will focus on things that needs to be modifed/personalised to get them working.
 As a lot of these solution are already avialable for Rpi and Docker seperately.
 But doing them together sometimes introduces wierd issues.
+*Please do read the comments I have added in each of the `.yml` files in their corresponding sections.
-This is probable onyl Part-1 of a multi part series, we will just be focusing on installation and getting these services running.
+*This is probable onyl Part-1 of a multi part series, we will just be focusing on installation and getting these services running.
 The 2nd part would probably be setting up the frontend and general usage.
 And a 3rd would be advanced stuff which I don't have a clear plan for yet.

 ## Let's get started.